psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 - there is a sin-eater tradition, as defined by Aubrey;
 - Aubrey described certain ritual behaviours;
 - Pennant described certain ritual behaviour;
-- contemporary ritual behavious have been observed;
+- contemporary ritual behaviours have been observed;
 - they're all the same;
 - they are claimed to be remnants of sin-eating;
 - therefore, sin-eating exists.